Demi Moore 'terrified' her daughter by cheating death during drug seizure

 Demi's erratic behaviour caused her daughters by second husband Bruce Willis, Rumer, Tallulah, 25, and Scout, 28, to stop speaking to her - but they reconciled after she returned to sobriety.

-The actress's memoir also details her relationships with Bruce and Ashton, and she accuses the latter of cheating on her after suggesting they engage in threesomes.
+The G.I.
+Jane actress' memoir also details her relationships with Bruce and Ashton, and she accuses the latter of cheating on her after suggesting they engage in threesomes.